mcansh/blog/_posts/time-to-hex.md

 setInterval(setDate, 1000);
 ```

 Not so fast, you’re not done yet!
-Notice when the time is `9:03:03` or any time
+Notice when the time is `js.
+9:03:03` or any
-that's less than 10, the hex is only then 3 numbers.
-To resolve this you can pad
+time that's less than 10, the hex is only then 3 numbers.
+To resolve this you
-each variable to add a leading 0, like so:
+can pad each variable to add a leading 0, like so:

 ```javascript
 function setDate() {